hardisgroupcom/logback-redis-appender/README.md

 This project is a clone of https://github.com/hardisgroupcom/log4j-redis-appender which was subsequently adapted to operate with logback.

-The changes are:
-* add dependency to ch.qos.logback.logback-classic
-* RedisAppender extend UnsynchronizedAppenderBase and implement the abstract method start, stop et append
-* Add of the layout feature for logback
-* Change of the documentation

 ## Configuration

 This appender pushes logback events to a Redis list.
 Here is an example XML configuration: